Chicago Electric Scooter Accident Attorneys

-Many different types of accidents can occur while riding an electric scooter.
-We can divide the types of accidents into five different categories: the improper use of electric scooters, machinery malfunctions, accidents involving other riders, pedestrians, or motorists, improper parking, and road hazards.
-Simply put, many cities are not set up to accommodate electric scooters, and riders, pedestrians, and motorists experience the consequences.
+Many different types of accidents can occur while riding these devices.
+We can divide the types of accidents into five different categories: the improper use of e-scooters, machinery malfunctions, accidents involving other riders or motorists, improper parking, and road hazards.
+Simply put, many cities are not set up to accommodate devices, and riders and motorists experience the consequences.

-- Road hazards: Cities are not set up to accommodate electric scooters and the lack of regulations cannot protect riders from serious hazards.
-Construction areas can pose a danger to electric scooter riders, as well as ice or water on the road.
+- Road hazards: Cities are not set up to accommodate this new form of transportation and the lack of regulations cannot protect riders from serious hazards.
+Construction areas can pose a danger to e-scooter riders, as well as ice or water on the road.
 Any potholes, debris, litter, or bumps on roadways can cause an electric scooter to crash.
 In addition, riders can use these scooters at night with low visibility, leading to crashes with cars and pedestrians.

 - Accidents involving motorists, pedestrians, and other scooters: Electric scooters and other vehicles and pedestrians are a volatile mix.
 Electric scooter riders can crash into pedestrians or cause pedestrians to fall while they are riding.
 Scooters can also swerve into traffic, leading to motor vehicle collisions or falls.
 In addition, motorists could cause accidents with other vehicles, scooters, or even pedestrians while trying to avoid a scooter on the road.